lwjglgamedev/lwjglbook-bookcontents-leg/chapter03/chapter3.md

 ![Cartesian Coordinate System](cartesian_coordinate_system.png)

 Continuing with the map analogy, coordinate systems define an origin.
 For geographic coordinates the origin is set to the point where the equator and the zero meridian cross.
 Depending on where we set the origin, coordinates for a specific point are different.
 A coordinate system may also define the orientation of the axis.
 In the previous figure, the x coordinate increases as long as we move to the right and the y coordinate increases as we move upwards.
-But, we could also define an alternative Cartesian coordinate system with different axis orientation in which we would obtain different coordinates.
+But we could also define an alternative Cartesian coordinate system with different axis orientation in which we would obtain different coordinates.

 ![Alternative Cartesian Coordinate System](alt_cartesian_coordinate_system.png)

 As you can see we need to define some arbitrary parameters, such as the origin and the axis orientation in order to give the appropriate meaning to the pair of numbers that constitute a coordinate.
 We will refer to that coordinate system with the set of arbitrary parameters as the coordinate space.
 In order to work with a set of coordinates we must use the same coordinate space.
-The good news is that we can transforms coordinates from one space to another just by performing translations and rotations.
+The good news is that we can transform coordinates from one space to another just by performing translations and rotations.

 If we are dealing with 3D coordinates we need an additional axis, the z axis.
 3D coordinates will be formed by a set of three numbers (x, y, z).